-The Board does not condone any form of initiation or harassment known as hazing as part of any school sponsored activity.
-No student, coach, volunteer, or district employee shall permit, condone, tolerate, plan, direct, encourage, assist, or engage in any hazing activity.
+The board of education does not condone any form of initiation or harassment known as hazing as part of any school sponsored activity.
+No student, coach, volunteer or district employee shall plan, direct, encourage, assist or engage in any hazing activity.